The best things to do in Adelaide shown here will hopefully convince you that Adelaide is a great place to spend a few days.

 When you reach the mouth of the River Torrens at the beach, you’ll have to turn right and ride for a little while longer until you reach Henley Square.

 You can ride your bike on the footpath next to the beach all the way to Henley Square.
-The sight of the jetty and the grassy area will let you know that you have arrived.
+The sight of Henley jetty will let you know when you’re getting close.

 This cool little beachside square is filled with hip cafes, restaurants and bars.